The late Pat Smullen

 He was a hero in my eyes as a racing fan and talking to him was fascinating.
 He was unassuming in his class and yet forthright as he reflected on his career.
 He was having none of my questions about retirement either, that's for sure.
 He went up to Dundalk and had a winner too with Whitehaven Bay.
 He was as much at home on a regular Friday night in Dundalk as he was during the pomp and ceremony of Royal Ascot where he had eight winners in his career.

 He never once took a result for granted.
 When he endured a four-year gap between Irish champion jockey titles from 2010 to 2014, and young gun Joseph O'Brien relegated him to second, he went to the well again.
 He raced at Navan, Dundalk, Naas and elsewhere to get the title back in 2014.
 He'd have gone to the moon on a miserable Friday evening if there was racing.
 Wherever there was a winner to be had, Pat went, because that's what he was – a winner.

 Pat's pancreatic cancer diagnosis in 2018 led to tributes from the racing world but Pat wasn't done and even planned a return to the saddle.
-He would not have once wallowed in that wave of sentimentality, although he would have appreciated it.
+He would not have once wallowed in that sentimentality, although he would have appreciated it.
 He brought that teak-tough disposition, honed on the track, into his own personal battle with ill health.